 - Get to know your gear.

 The better you know your gear, the faster you can manipulate the settings on your camera.
 And in certain situations, speed is everything.
 You can’t exactly ask a surfer to go back and re-catch the wave they were just on, can you?
 So you’ve got to be ready and able to change with different lighting conditions, different focal points, etc so that you “make” more of the shots you take.
-We shoot with Fuji X-T2 cameras and their lenses and also use BLACKRAPID straps (pictured below is the Wrist Breathe, one of our go to straps).
+We shoot with the Fujifilm X-T2 Mirrorless Digital Camera and their lenses and also use BLACKRAPID straps (pictured below is the Wrist Breathe, one of our go to straps).
 To learn more about the photography gear we use click here.

 - Get out and explore.